Ph.D. in Theatre

 3. The student must have his/her dissertation topic approved at all levels including the Graduate College before the first pay period of the academic year for which the fellowship was granted.

-Any questions you may have concerning your eligibility and maximum allowances for financial aid should be directed to the Financial Aid office.
+Any questions concerning financial aid eligibility and maximum allowances should be directed to the Financial Aid office.
 It is the student’s responsibility to monitor how federal regulations concerning financial aid will have an impact on his or her continuance in graduate education.

-Language preparation courses may not be included in the minimum of 90 credit hours even though they may be expected or required by the department.
-(See “Research Tool Requirement” on page 7 of this handbook).
+3. Language preparation courses may not be included in the minimum of 90 credit hours even though they may be expected or required by the department.
+(Please see the “Research Tool Requirement” section of this handbook).

-Thirty hours of credit from a student’s masters program may be counted toward the minimum 90 credit hours required.
-Up to nine additional hours of post M.A. work from another school may be accepted (if these credit hours were earned as doctoral work elsewhere).
+5. Thirty hours of credit from a student’s master’s program may be counted toward the minimum 90 credit hours required.
+Up to 9 additional hours of post M.A. work from another school may be accepted (if these credit hours were earned as doctoral work elsewhere).
 See the Graduate Catalog for specifics regarding transfer of credit.

-All students must complete the following Tool Sequence for a total of 12 credit hours:
+8. All students must complete the following Research Tool Sequence for a total of 12 credit hours:

 THFM 6630 Introduction to Performance Studies